microsoft/react-native-code-push/README.md

 Once you've acquired the CodePush plugin, you need to integrate it into the Xcode project of your React Native app.
 To do this, take the following steps:

 1. Open your app's Xcode project
-2. Find the `CodePush.xcodeproj` file witin the `node_modules/react-native-code-push` directory, and drag it into the `Libraries` node in Xcode
+2. Find the `CodePush.xcodeproj` file within the `node_modules/react-native-code-push` directory, and drag it into the `Libraries` node in Xcode

     ![Add CodePush to project](https://cloud.githubusercontent.com/assets/516559/10322414/7688748e-6c32-11e5-83c1-00d3e6758df4.png)